The Partition-Frequency Enumeration Matrix: Connection with arithmetic functions

 This is a refinement of the last formula of \cite{AM2020}.
 Evidently $\sum_k F_k(n)$ is the total number of parts occurring in all the partitions of $n$.
 If we sum over $k$, we obtain their formula. \end{Example}

-Next we consider Euler's recurrence \eqref{euler-sigma}.
-What is different from the previous example is that we consider different partition functions. \begin{Example}[Recurrences for $\sigma_1(n)$] To obtain \eqref{euler-sigma}, we take $b_k=-1$ for all $k$.
-The ``partitions'' are given by $e(n)$ in Euler's formula \eqref{PNT}.
+Next we obtain recurrences for the divisor function $\sigma_1(n)$, including Euler's recurrence \eqref{euler-sigma}.
+What is different from the previous example is that we consider different partition-theoretic functions. \begin{Example}[Recurrences for $\sigma_1(n)$] To obtain \eqref{euler-sigma}, we take $b_k=-1$ for all $k$.
+The role of partitions is played by $\euler(n)$ in Euler's formula \eqref{PNT}.
 We take $f(k)=k$, so that $g(n)=-\sigma_1(n)$.
 Now \eqref{divisor-sum-gf1-b} and \eqref{PNT} give

 On comparing coefficients of $q^n$ we obtain \eqref{euler-sigma} in the form